 - Read more on alimony spousal support.

 The property which one party has inherited or received from third parties remains that party’s separate party as long as that party does not take actions which change its character into being marital.
-Property acquired during the marriage by the efforts of either party will generally be considered “marital” property.
-“Marital” property is subject to being divided “equitably” in a divorce proceeding.
+Martial property includes anything acquired during marriage.
+During a divorce proceeding, “Martial” property may be divided “equitably”.
 Equitable means what is fair.
 There are numerous factors which the Court may consider in determining what is fair.

 Fighting to Secure Your Future

 Complex property division requires the skills of an attorney coupled with the expertise of financial professionals.
 In-depth investigation and analysis helps us get to the facts in the valuation and the subsequent division of real estate and other property.
 Hidden assets must be located.
 Business revenue streams “off the books” must be identified.